Fire and rescue services

 We have an Australian Consulate in Oman that provides limited consular help.

-For consular, passport and notarial enquiries, contact the Australian Embassy in Riyadh, Saudi Arabia.
+For consular, passport and notarial enquiries, contact the Embassy of Australia in Riyadh, Saudi Arabia.

 Behind Centara Hotel